-The City of Rolling Meadows passed the 2016 Tax Levy Ordinance on November 22, 2016, which included the Library's tax levy.
-Property Taxes for 2016 attached as an enforceable lien on property as of January 1, 2016.
+The City of Rolling Meadows passed the Library's 2017 Tax Levy Ordinance on November 28, 2017.
+Property Taxes for 2017 attached as an enforceable lien on property as of January 1, 2017.
 Taxes are payable in two installments on or around March 1 and August 1.
 As such, significant tax monies are received between March and September.
 The County of Cook collects such taxes and remits them periodically.
-The 2016 property tax levy is established to fund the 2017 budget and therefore is reflected as both a receivable and as a deferred inflow of resources.
-The Library estimates the loss and cost of the 2016 levy at zero.
+The 2017 property tax levy is established to fund the 2018 budget and therefore is reflected as both a receivable and as a deferred inflow of resources.
+The Library estimates the loss and cost of the 2017 levy at 3 percent.

 Property tax revenue is budgeted and recognized based upon prior year's levy.
-The receipts from the 2015 levy are reported as property tax revenue in the financial statements.
-Substantially all of the 2015 taxes were collected by year end and within 60 days after year end.
+The receipts from the 2016 levy are reported as property tax revenue in the financial statements.
+Substantially all of the 2016 taxes were collected by year end and within 60 days after year end.